hamidghaedi/Unsupervised_Clustering_for_Gene_Expression_data/README.md

 # Gene-Expression-Unsupervised-Clusteing
-Using consensus clustering approach to find pattern in expression data sets

 Unsupervised class discovery is a data mining method to identify unknown possible groups (clusters) of items solely based on intrinsic features and no external variables.
 Basically clustering includes four steps: